habitat-sh/windows-service/README.md

 hab pkg exec core/windows-service install
 ```

 This will install the service in the Windows Service Control Manager (SCM).
-You can locate the service in the Services condole app.
+You can locate the service in the Services console app.
 It will be named "Habitat."
 It will be set to start automatically and run under the `Local System` account.
 You may of course change the startup type and/or account identity in the service's properties.

 ## Uninstallation